 The Alberta Golf Superintendents Association was formed in 1987 with the mandate to…

-"promote the position of the Golf Course Superintendent and to achieve more recognition for the Superintendent as an authority on golf course maintenance, cultural requirements of fine turfgrasses and its environment.
-To promote fraternity, benevolence, justice and mutual understanding to and for all its members."
+The purpose was to promote the position of the Golf Course Superintendent and to achieve more recognition for the Superintendent as an authority on golf course maintenance, cultural requirements of fine turf grass and its environment, and to promote fraternity, benevolence, justice and mutual understanding to and for all its members.

 Even as the golf industry has grown, this mandate has remained as the guide in which the 6 member Board of Directors and the Executive Director base their decisions for the direction of the association.

 The strength of the association is the involvement of the membership as a whole in promoting the position of Superintendent.
 The Golf Course Superintendent position continues to increase in value as Golf Clubs look for guidance in areas such as Environmental Stewardship, Water Conservation Issues, and Workplace Health & Safety.